Area of Interest Selection#

 Local#

-• All the administrative levels are accessible from the GADM website .
+• All administrative levels are accessible from the GADM website.

 Custom geometries#

-When you are looking for a more specific area of interest, the module AOI selector have at your disposal the following options:
+When you are looking for a more specific AOI, the Module AOI selector has the following options:

 • Vector file